NCIOCPL/ebms/README.md

 has the nasty habit over forgetting the choice you originally made when moving to the next version.

+Note that the tests use SQLite.
+This is because while MySQL/Maria DB work without any problems in production and with the site running from the Docker container, the tests hang with those databases, whereas they complete successfully using SQLite.

 ## Debugging

 1. Install the *PHP Debug* extension in Visual Studio Code if it's not